MyTech78/PowerShell_Hardware_Report/README.md

 DESCRIPTION

-        The script collects hardware infrormation on the host computer by quering WMI classes.
+        The script collects hardware information on the host computer by querying WMI classes.

 SYNTAX